Listedroot/Qartuic/CONTRIBUTING.md

 # Contributing to Qartuic

 Thank you for your interest in contributing to Qartuic!
-We welcome all real, production-grade contributions—no stubs, placeholders, or demo code.
+We welcome all contributions. small or big . as long as it helps !

 ## How to Contribute